 - 2018 Top Safety Pick+: A vehicle must earn good ratings in the driver-side small overlap front, moderate overlap front, side, roof strength and head restraint tests, along with an acceptable or good rating in the passenger-side small overlap front test.
 It also must earn an advanced or superior rating for front crash prevention and a good headlight rating.

 Keep in mind that weight and size factor into safety.
 The IIHS awards safety ratings by vehicle category.
 This means that a small SUV with a Top Safety Pick+ rating might be safer than a minicar with the same rating.

 There are more than 10 Top Safety Pick+ cars in 2018.
 They range across categories and price ranges.
-You can find the full list here, but here are some of the top picks that stand out:
+Here are some of the top picks that stand out:

 1. Kia Rio: Kia Rios built after June 2018 are minicars reinforced with 30% more advanced, high-strength steel and equipped with active safety systems that react to driving conditions.